KhachDavid/franka_drake/JOURNAL.md

 ## Week of May 5

 This week, the goal is to understand libfranka inputs and experiment with the anti gravity component of franka joints in drake.
+In addition, last week I created technical debt by uncommenting collision stl files in the URDF.
+This week I used blender to convert them to `.obj` format, as required by Drake.
+This went smoothly and the files were pushed as a fork of franka_description and can be found [here](https://github.com/KhachDavid/franka_description).

 For the purpose of understanding libfranka inputs, I used the deep research functionality on chat gpt (chat [here](https://chatgpt.com/share/681a20e7-df5c-8001-8a9f-806dfbe8daca)).
 Below are the input types: